Space City Performing Arts

 Festival Director - Martin Quiroga Jr.

 Jacob Gutierrez is a native of Houston, Texas and enjoys a musical life of being a performer, teacher, and arts director.
-Jacob is currently the Artistic Director for Space City Performing Arts in Houston, Texas and enjoys collaborating with different artists from around world.
+Jacob is currently the Artistic Director for Space City Performing Arts and enjoys collaborating with different artists from around world.

-Jacob specializes in percussion and has performed with various organizations around the United States and Canada including 3G Percussion, Percussive Arts Society, Peabody Symphony Orchestra - conducted by Marin Alsop, Pacific Region International Summer Music Academy, So Percussion Summer Institute, The Cadets Drum & Bugle Corps, Glassmen Drum & Bugle Corps, AURA Contemporary Ensemble, Brazosport Symphony Orchestra, MUSIQA, Transitory Sound & Movement Collective and more.
+Jacob specializes in percussion and has performed with various organizations around the United States and Canada including 3G Percussion, Percussive Arts Society, Peabody Symphony Orchestra, Pacific Region International Summer Music Academy, So Percussion Summer Institute, The Cadets Drum & Bugle Corps, Glassmen Drum & Bugle Corps, AURA Contemporary Ensemble, Brazosport Symphony Orchestra, MUSIQA, Transitory Sound & Movement Collective and more.

 Jacob has taught percussion private lessons in the Katy-Houston area since 2012 and has worked with schools such as James E. Taylor HS, Beck JH, Morton Ranch HS, Katy HS, McMeans JH, Sartartia MS and various other schools through summer percussion camps.